What Is an Intranet And Is It Still Relevant for Companies in 2023?

 Can intranets evolve to fit these requirements?
 Yes!
 But as with any evolution, the next generation of intranet solutions look a lot less like portals and a lot more like constant companions that meet people where they work (both in terms of physical location and tool stack).

-If you’re committed to using intranet software, there are a bunch of ways you can ensure everyone is getting the most out of it.
+If you’re implementing intranet software, there are a bunch of ways you can ensure everyone is getting the most out of it.
 To get the most out of your investment, follow these best practices:

 We’re all in the digital workplace now—and in an increasingly remote (or at least hybrid) workforce, it’s critical for everyone to stay on the same page.
 Use your portal to foster employee engagement by posting updates and information regularly.